wittler-github/A_MD_Analysis_of_Insulin/README.md

 #### Further explanation, typo and  data corrections for Thesis "A Molecular Dynamics Analysis of Insulin", all are however consistent, please email me if seeing any discrepancy:

+* p.
+23 line 3,8(from below): Gutmann et al. refers here to reference 165 not 70.

 -----------------------------------------------------------------
 -----------------------------------------------------------------
 #### Scripts & Data